quantumedbox/gd-itc/README.md

 ## Goals
 - Full integration of Godot, no need to care for user about anything else
-- No external dependencies except Godot itself, godot-headers repository and C compiler
+- No external dependencies except Godot itself, godot-headers repository and C11 compiler
 - GDNative and GDExtension agnostic, meaning that your library/wrapper could be supported by 3.x and 4.x versions of Godot without any changes (or handled with conditional compilation in more complex cases)

 ## How to use